NotTwist/Steam-MLOps/README.md

 # Steam Data analysis

-## Step 1: Download the Dataset
+## Step 2: Prepare the Dataset

-To get started, download the `games.json` file from the [Steam Games Dataset on Kaggle](https://www.kaggle.com/datasets/fronkongames/steam-games-dataset).
-This dataset contains valuable information about Steam games and will be used for analysis and modeling.
+1. Locate the downloaded `games.json.zip` file.
+2. Extract the contents of the `.zip` file to obtain `games.json`.
+3. Move the `games.json` file into the repository folder.

+This ensures the dataset is ready for analysis.